Juneau, a day trip - Alaska 2005

 We did some shopping in downtown Juneau.
 The streets are very narrow and have no long straight section - a lot of curves and little traffic circles.
 According to our bus driver, much of the town is built on the tailings from the early mining operations.

-In one section, they were driving pilings into the ground to keep the mountain from entering town.
+one section, they were driving pilings into the ground to keep the mountain from

-In Marine Park, we found this statue dedicated to the Hard Rock Miners who founded the town.
+Marine Park, we found this statue dedicated to the Hard Rock Miners who founded

 Oh, by the way, you will note everything in wet is town.
 The driver told us town gets a lot more perception that the Auke Bay area - 40% more.
 (It is a temperate rain forest)